camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

 You have temporary Zeebe brokers deployed in failover mode together with a temporary Elasticsearch within the same surviving region.

-#### Desired
+#### Desired state

 You want to restore the dual-region functionality again and deploy Zeebe in failback mode to the newly restored region.

-Failback mode means that two brokers will be added to the cluster to allow processing and restore data.
-While two brokers are sleeping since you still have the temporary setup that you have to transfer.
+Failback mode means that `clusterSize/2` new brokers will be installed in the restored region:

+- `clusterSize/4` brokers are running in the normal mode, participating processing and restoring the data
+- `clusterSize/4` brokers are temporarily running in the sleeping mode.
+They will be running in the normal mode later once the failover setup is removed.

-An Elasticsearch will also be deployed but not used yet since you have to restore a backup from the temporary setup.
+An Elasticsearch will also be deployed in the restored region, but not used yet, before the data is restored into it from the backup from the surviving Elasticsearch cluster.

 #### How to get there